lewi07/lewi07/README.md

 </h1>

 <h3 align="center">
-  I'm a passionate Backend Developer with extensive experience in technologies such as PHP, Laravel, WordPress, JavaScript, and more! 🚀 I thrive on solving complex problems and tackling challenging projects.
-My curiosity to learn new things ensures that I stay updated with the latest advancements in the field. 📚
+  I'm a passionate Web Developer with experience in technologies such as Python, HTML, CSS, XML, and more! 🚀 I love to learn so I can keep improving in this field and become a great Web Developer. 📚
 </h3>

 <br><br>